 There are several bugs that you should keep a lookout for.
 They generally show themselves in coloration on the leaves or stunted growth.

 The most notorious insects that tend to make them known on a Corn plant are mealy bugs, spider mites, scale insects, and thrips.
 Most of these insects can be dealt with using soapy water.

-You simply apply this to the leaves lightly and try to rinse off any speckling, mildew, or dust that you see.
+You apply this to the leaves lightly and try to rinse off any speckling, mildew, or dust you see.
 More challenging cases will require insecticide.

-Leaf spot disease and root rot are between the two most prevalent problems.
+Leaf spot disease and root rot are the two most prevalent problems.

 Both of these diseases are irreversible as long as you catch them early enough.

-Leaf spot disease generally involves pruning back any infected foliage, followed by the use of a copper fungicide.
+Leaf spot disease generally involves pruning any infected foliage using a copper fungicide.